LAND TRANSACTION TAX CALCULATOR (WALES)

 - A simplification of the treatment of the rental component of new lease transactions - currently, SDLT accommodates this using the complicated Net Present Value methodology.

-- NOTE: There will be no relief applicable to new home purchases made by first time buyers, but that relief will remain in place while the present SDLT applies (i.e. until April 2018).
+- NOTE: There has been no relief applicable to new home purchases made by first time buyers since April 2018.

 Arguably LTT's most notable feature is the higher threshold on freehold residential property transactions bought by private individuals, which will be zero-rated up to £180,000, in contrast to the £125,000 threshold of SDLT - to complete the comparison, Scotland's LBTT threshold under the same conditions is £145,000.
 This higher threshold is ostensibly expected to save £500 of "stamp" tax on the average dwelling.